|

 referendum and can be amended in the same way.
 The Statute of Westminster in 1931 gave

 Australia complete legislative independence from Britain.
-During the Second World War
+During World War II

 Australia formed an allience with the United States which has been the basis of its